mauntrelio/jquery-simpletree/README.md

 ## TODO:

-- provide methods to collapse all and expand all
 - provide method to "repaint" treeview (if element are added / removed from the list)
 - provide method to "destroy" treeview
 - minified version